samuel-constantino/zap-messages-bot/README.md

   </a>
 </p>

-> Aplicação Node Js para envios automáticos de mensagens no WhatsApp
+> Node.js application for automatic sending of messages on WhatsApp

 ### 🏠 [Homepage](https://github.com/samuel-constantino/vovo-zap#readme)